is my newest article published on Mondoweiss, 14th of January 2021 in response to the news about Sheldon Adelson’s death.

 The Electronic Intifada.
 17 November 2005 — This article about the status of the Palestinian citizens of Israel was inspired by Susan Nathan’s painful, well-researched and well written book, The Other Side of Israel.
 Israel likes to argue that the Palestinians who are citizens of the state of Israel enjoy equal rights, but nothing can be further from the truth.
 Nathan’s book is just as important and valid today as it was when it was originally published.
 In 2010 Susan kindly agreed to contribute to my edited book, Beyond Tribal Loyalties.

-Electronic Lebanon.
+The Electronic Intifada.
 25 May 2008 — This article was inspired by Ali Abunimah who visited Canberra and gave a talk at a dinner organised by our local activist group.

-Electronic Lebanon.
+The Electronic Intifada.
 19 January 2009 — This article was inspired by Ali Abunimah who visited Canberra and spoke at a dinner organised by our local activist group.

 Mondoweiss.
 10 December 2012— When I was a child, I mindlessly enjoyed some of our holidays.
 Why wouldn’t I?
 We never learned to question or doubt anything.
 I know there are Orthodox anti-Zionist Jews but their objection to Zionism bothers me because it isn’t based on any outspoken critique of Jewish identity myths.
 I am thinking of the stories of Samson, the Scroll of Esther, the comprehensive genocide committed by Joshua in Canaan, etc… I was reminded the other day that there is a symbolic spilling of red wine (as blood) during the Passover Seder to remember the suffering of the Egyptians as a result of the ten plagues.
 This is a good step in the right direction.
 But it’s too small, hidden away in the big ceremony of the Seder, and it is definitely not enough.
 It has been too easy for Zionism to hijack Jewish religion for its own purposes but that’s because the religion itself is problematic and does not make it particularly difficult.
 There is a lot that needs to be questioned and reevaluated and I do not believe that Jewish religion should be above discussion or questioning.